 Providing adequate lipid content in the diet to support lipid metabolism is important to support immune functions, cow reproductive capacities, fertility and milk production (Hiller et al., 2014).
 However, too much dietary fat will cause decreased palatability and rumen microbe activity (Hiller et al., 2014) so it should be balanced in the diet according to NRC recommendations (National Academies of Sciences, Engineering, and Medicine, 2016).
 Supporting important maternal physiological functions through adequate lipid supplementation can be beneficial to both the dam and the calf.
 When calves are born, they are effectively moving onto a new diet as they begin to nurse, meaning the quality of milk produced by dams becomes significantly important for calf nutrition and growth (Robinson et al., 2013).
-Neonatal growth and nutrition are important as well.
+Neonatal growth and nutrition are important to later health status and performance, so considering postpartum nutrition is important as well.